russfellows/sai3-bench/README.md

 A storage performance testing tool that supports multiple backends through a unified interface.
 Built on the [s3dlio Rust library](https://github.com/russfellows/s3dlio) (v0.9.6) for multi-protocol support.

+> **Latest (v0.6.4)**: Enhanced output with automatic results directories and HDR histogram merging for distributed workloads.
+All test results are now captured in timestamped directories with mathematically accurate consolidated metrics.
+See [CHANGELOG](docs/CHANGELOG.md) for details.

-> **Latest (v0.6.3)**: Upgraded to s3dlio v0.9.6 which **disables RangeEngine by default** for optimal performance on typical workloads.
+> **Previous (v0.6.3)**: Upgraded to s3dlio v0.9.6 which **disables RangeEngine by default** for optimal performance on typical workloads.
 This resolves a 20-25% performance regression caused by HEAD request overhead.
 RangeEngine can still be explicitly enabled for large-file workloads (≥64 MiB).
-See [CHANGELOG](docs/CHANGELOG.md) for details.

 ## 🚀 What Makes sai3-bench Unique?